Lebanese judge charges 68 over deadly clash south of Beirut

 The battle went on for five hours between supporters of Lebanon’s two powerful Shiite factions, Hezbollah and Amal, and gunmen believed to be supporters of the Christian Lebanese Forces party.
 It took place on the line between Beirut’s Chiyah and Ain el-Rumaneh neighborhoods, the same frontline that bisected the capital into warring sections during the country’s civil war.

+Also on Monday, Lebanon’s military intelligence agency summoned the head of the Lebanese Forces, Samir Geagea, to give testimony regarding the deadly clashes.
+He was asked to appear before military investigators on Wednesday.

+Geagea has said that he refuses to be questioned by Akiki unless the judge first questions Hezbollah leader Sayyed Hassan Nasrallah.
+It wasn’t immediately clear if he will appear before investigators.

-NNA said 18 are in detention while the remaining 50 remain at large.
-It did not give a breakdown to which groups the 68 belong.
+The NNA said 18 people are in detention while the remaining 50 remain at large.
+It did not give a breakdown showing to which groups the 68 belong.

-Samir Geagea, the leader of the Lebanese Forces party, has said that he refuses to be questioned by Akiki unless the judge first questions Hezbollah leader Sayyed Hassan Nasrallah.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.